 Who are these people?
-As I have learned over a 30-year law enforcement career they fall into three categories: the Narcissistic/Self Centered, the Predator/Parasite, and the Emotionally Unstable – they comprise a toxic trio.
+As I have learned over a 30-year law enforcement career they fall into three categories: the Narcissistic/Self Centered, the Predator/Parasite, and the Emotionally Unstable – they comprise a toxic trio (From Dangerous Personalities).

 The self-centered, self-absorbed narcissist needs an adoring audience to fawn over them - ever pliant.
 There is no shortage of these individuals, including those who will fall for them and whatever it is they are peddling.
 Whether it is a new way of doing business (think Enron), a new religion (think Jonestown, Guyana), or a superior empire (Third Reich).
 The self-centered/narcissistic personality needs a willing audience to manipulate, no matter how small, so long as they are blindly obedient and deferential.
 As such, the narcissist often chooses a profession, guild, organization, occupation, or a job where he or she can manipulate others or the system like a puppeteer.
 Through their words and actions, intended to impress and seduce, they control lives, thoughts, and perceptions to achieve their objective.